Pop Will Eat Itself: New PWEI: 2011–present

 On 26 August 2016, PWEI headlined the opening day of Infest, with Fuzz Townshend rejoining on drums.
-Over the following years, they continued playing occasional concerts in the UK, with line-ups varying between shows to agree with the availability of the band members.
-In addition to Townshend, former band members Richard March and Adam Mole rejoined the band, resulting in a near original line-up by 2018.
+Over the following years, they continued playing occasional concerts in the UK, with lineups varying between shows depending on the availability of the band members.
+In addition to Townshend, former band members Richard March and Adam Mole rejoined the band, resulting in a lineup nearly identical to that of the band's early years by 2018.

 Seven years after its original release, Anti-Nasty League was made available digitally on the band's official store and major music streaming and download services.
-Two months later, in June 2022, a new single, "The Poppies Strike Back", was released.
+Two months later in June 2022, a new single, "The Poppies Strike Back", was released.
 A second, "Chihuahua", followed in September.
-It was the first new music to be released by the band since 2015's Anti-Nasty League aside from a 2018 box set compilation which included several unreleased remixes and a rough demo.
+It was the first new music to be released by the band since 2015's Anti-Nasty League, aside from a 2018 box-set compilation that included several unreleased remixes and a rough demo.

-By 2025, the line-up had settled, now including new drummer Cliff Hewitt, and following the single "Bruiser" in May, a new album, Delete Everything, was announced, with a release date of October 2025.
-Pre-orders for the album were made available in July.
-The album was accompanied by an 18-date UK tour.
+In 2025, following the release of the single "Bruiser" in May, a new album, Delete Everything, was announced, with a release date in October.
+The announcement also revealed some slight changes to the lineup, with March departing and Townshend replaced by the band's touring drummer Cliff Hewitt.
+This new lineup embarked on an 18-date UK tour in support of the album.

 Vestan Pance

-All PWEI songs were credited to Vestan Pance, a play on "Vest and Pants".
-It was a pseudonym for the band as a whole.
-Although the songs were mainly Crabb or Mansell compositions, using a pseudonym was considered more interesting than just "All songs by Pop Will Eat Itself".
-When Townshend joined the band, an attempt to change the name to 'Vestan Pance and Socks' was denied by RCA.
+All PWEI songs are credited to Vestan Pance, a play on "Vest and Pants", a pseudonym for the band as a whole, although the songs were mainly Crabb's or Mansell's compositions.
+When Townshend joined the band, an attempt to change the name to Vestan Pance and Socks was denied by RCA.